usulrasolas/PCEternitiesMap/README.md

 # PCEternitiesMap
- A Planechase Eternities Map Program
+ A Planechase Eternities Map Program (Currently for Windows PC or other .NET compatible systems)

-This is a Windows program to emulate the Blind Eternities Map variant of planechase (https://magic.wizards.com/en/articles/archive/feature/eternities-map-2010-07-19-0)

-This was created to be easy to use, allow players to use this in a more convenient way than using physical cards (the Map can get very big and take up a lot of room on the table), as well as making this more accessible to new players.
+This is a program to emulate the Blind Eternities Map variant of planechase (https://magic.wizards.com/en/articles/archive/feature/eternities-map-2010-07-19-0) for Magic the Gathering.
+This is a fan project, 100% free and open source and monitization free.
+Created to be simple to use, allow players to play in a more convenient way than using a secondary or oversized table, as well as making this format more accessible to a variety of players old and new.

-This is a FREE open-source program, no in-app purchases, no ads, no internet connection required.
+We're dedicated to being an open-source program with no in-app purchases, ads, monitization and no internet connection required once downloaded.
+We only wanted to play this format on our tv without using a 2nd table and the extra time and hassle of tracking a large eternities map game.
+Commits/Pulls/Contributions are welcome as this is a labor of love put together with extra time and metal willpower!

 So far features include: